 The value of land, buildings, and equipment is recorded at cost or, if received as gifts, at fair value at the date of the gift.
 Significant renewals and replacements are capitalized.
 The cost of repairs and maintenance is expensed as incurred.
-Purchases of library books are also expensed.
+Purchases of library books and works of art are also expensed.

 Depreciation is calculated using the straight-line method over the useful lives of the buildings and equipment, which are estimated to be 3 to 20 years for equipment and a maximum of 40 years for buildings.
-In accordance with the requirements of the Property, Plant, and Equipment Topic of the FASB ASC, the University reviews long-lived assets for impairment by comparing the future cash flows expected from the asset to the carrying value of the asset.
+The University reviews long-lived assets for impairment by comparing the future cash flows expected from the asset to the carrying value of the asset.
 If the carrying value of an asset exceeds the sum of estimated undiscounted future cash flows, an impairment loss is recognized for the difference between estimated fair value and carrying value.
-In management's opinion, no impairment existed as of August 31, 2010.
+In management's opinion, no impairment existed as of August 31, 2011.